 If your plan does not include data, you will not be able to connect to the Fizz mobile internet network.

-You can adjust your plan to add data.
-This change comes into effect at the start of your next billing cycle.
+1. You can adjust your plan to extend you data coverage to all Canada or Canada+US : this change comes into effect at the start of your next billing cycle.

-You can also add data to your plan and use them right away by buying a data Add-on.
+2. You can also add data to your plan and use them right away by buying a Travel data Add-on.

 Is your mobile data activated?

 Your phone has a software switch that allows you to connect or disconnect from the Fizz mobile network.
 By doing this, you can allow or prevent your phone from using mobile data.

 The steps to follow to enable your phone to use mobile data vary depending on the model of your phone.
 Here are two examples: